abalkin/kcc/README.md

 ```

 Although the meaning of this expression is intuitively clear to any programmer, any
-mathematician will instantly respond with a succinct *"no, it is not"*.
+mathematician will instantly respond with a succinct **"no, it is not"**.
 This gives
 and excellent hint about how to approach the rest of this document: pretend you never
 wrote a program in your life before, which is a simple trick to overcome the feeling
-that someone is trying to make you adopt a totally new way of thinking (which,
+that someone is trying to make you adopt a totally new way of thinking.
+Make no mistake,
-make no mistake, is what this document is all about, but why not give it try?)
+this is what this document is all about, but you know you want to give it a try.